-I listened to what Dr Hodgson had to say about her research with the hundred other authors, and I could identify with all of it.
-Here are some examples of what her authors had to say:
+I listened to what Dr Hodgson had to say about her research, and I could identify with everything the authors she spoke to had to say.

-- their characters have become so real to them, that they dream about them;
+- their characters had become so real to them, that they dreamt about them;

 - they couldn’t begin writing until they had “heard the voice” of their characters;

 - their characters took on a life of their own;

 - they became immersed in their characters’ lives, and wanted their readers to be similarly affected;

 - after the book was finished they felt lost, as though suffering a bereavement

 After hearing these examples, I tried very hard to work out how my own characters came into existence, and how they had become “real” in my head.
 How did I dream up Kate Hemingway, the heroine of my novel The Summer of Love and Secrets, for example?